 - Check computer terminals in PACU for newest laboratory data.

-- Complete at the Medical Record Room any delinquent charts.
+- Complete any delinquent charts in the Medical Record Room.

-- Every case done must be recorded on a case log sheet.
+- Record every case on a case log sheet.

-- Finished reading one of the suggested introductory books on anesthesia in preparation to start reading one of the major texts.
+- Finish reading one of the suggested introductory books on anesthesia in preparation to start reading one of the major texts.
 Recommended list of major texts:

 - “Anesthesia” by Miller

 - “The Basics of Anesthesia” by Stoelting

 - “Pharmacology & Physiology in Anesthetic Practice” by Stoelting